 After completing his high school education, Sherab Dorji was chosen to be an archer for the Bhutan Olympic Committee.
 As an archer, he traveled to many different countries representing Bhutan in both regional and international competitions.
 This great opportunity gave him the chance to become very familiar with other cultures.

-His love for nature started when he began to takes some trips into the wilder areas of Bhutan with Norbu.
-He was then chosen as one of the several guides to receive special, an extensive bird watching training course, given by the well-known American birder Tom Stephenson.
+His love for nature started when he began to take some trips into the wilder areas of Bhutan with Norbu.
+He was then chosen as one of the several guides to receive a special, extensive bird watching training course, given by the well-known American birder Tom Stephenson.